olofhellman/SinteraptSupportFiles/docs/ScriptEditor.md

 Script Editor is a fairly simple app, but there are some features which are useful to know about:

 ### Recording

+Sinterapt supports a feature called AppleScript recording, but there is currently an issue where trying to record a script breaks almost everything in the application.

+So, please do not open a ScriptEditor document press the record button.
+I am working to resolve this issue.

 ### App Dictionaries